phetsims/blackbody-spectrum/doc/implementation-notes.md

 # Blackbody Spectrum - implementation notes

 This document contains notes related to the implementation of Blackbody Spectrum.
 This is not an exhaustive description of the implementation.
 The intention is to provide a high-level overview, and to supplement the internal documentation (source code comments) and external documentation (design document).

 The audience for this document is software developers who are familiar with JavaScript and PhET simulation development, as described in [PhET Development Overview](http://bit.ly/phet-html5-development-overview).
 The reader should also be familiar with general design patterns used in PhET simulations.

 Before reading this document, see [model.md](https://github.com/phetsims/blackbody-spectrum/tree/master/doc/model.md), which provides a high-level description of the simulation model.

 You may also wish to review the [Blackbody Spectrum design document](https://docs.google.com/document/d/12s243GhPT8Z17XoYPJmXVNNEWDIhRQkqhsAP8Oi7Twk/edit).

 ## Terminology

-This section defines terminology that you'll see used throughout the internal and external documentation.
-There's no need to memorize this section; skim it once, refer back to it as you explore the implementation.
+This section defines terminology that you'll see used throughout the internal and external documentation:

-Standard terminology:

 * intensity - the amount of light emitted in a projected area (for all wavelengths), measure in Watts per meter<sup>2</sup>
 * Plank's law - see [model.md](https://github.com/phetsims/blackbody-spectrum/tree/master/doc/model.md)